parklab/MosaicForecast/README.md

 **Note:**

-1. Name of bam files should be "sample.bam" under the bam\_dir.
+1. Name of bam files should be "sample.bam" under the bam\_dir, and there should be index files under the same directory (samtools index sample.bam).
 2. There should be a fai file under the same dir of the fasta file (samtools faidx input.fa).
 3. File format of the input\_positions: chr pos-1 pos ref alt sample, sep=\t
 4. The "min\_dp\_inforSNPs" is the minimum depth of coverage of trustworthy neaby het SNPs, can be set to 20.